 - Public Policy: Assist in developing policy proposals and evidence for action in State legislatures, regulatory venues, and local governments.

 - Research: Identify and support short- and long-term research needs to address building decarbonization challenges and unanswered questions.

-The Midwest BDC was founded in 2019 by Fresh Energy to play a leadership role convening stakeholders and allies around a regional decarbonization strategy.
+The Midwest BDC was founded in 2019 to play a leadership role convening stakeholders and allies around a regional decarbonization strategy.
 The Energy Foundation generously provided our seed funding.
-Fresh Energy serves as the fiscal agent and primary support organization.
-Learn more about Fresh Energy.

 We host a Coalition orientation the 4th Tuesday of every month.
-Register here to get involved!
+Click here for upcoming Orientations.